fin3ss3g0d/evilgophish/README.md

 ## A Word About Phishlets

 I feel like the world has been lacking some good phishlet examples lately.
 It would be great if this repository could be a central repository for the latest phishlets.
-Send me your phishlets at `fin3ss3g0d@pm.me` for a chance to end up in `evilginx2/phishlets`.
+Submit a pull request for a chance to end up in `evilginx2/phishlets`.
 If you provide quality work, I will create a `Phishlets Hall of Fame` and you will be added to it.

 ## Debugging